20jam/php-oop/readme.md

 [Currently, only UltiSnips vim]: https://github.com/sirver/UltiSnips

 # Contribute
-If you like to contribue, it's awesome!
+If you like to contribute, it's awesome!
 Just keep in mind this project using phpcs to achieve unified code style.
 So make sure you run

 `composer install` to install the dev dependencies